Glasgow International Airport is located 6.9 miles west of Glasgow city centre.

 View Larger Map

-Glasgow Int.
-Airport
+Glasgow Airport Scanner Frequencies:

 A Royal Air Force station was established in the 1930s.
 In 1940 a torpedo training unit was formed and in 1943 it became a Royal Navy base called HMS Sanderling.
 In the 1950s, the airfield housed a large aircraft storage unit, and squadrons of the Royal Navy Volunteer Reserve.
 The Royal Navy left in 1963.